What is Presumptive Taxation Scheme?

 The persons or individuals, who are eligible to avail the benefits of Presumptive Taxation Scheme under Section 44AD of Income Tax Act, are:

-Names of the businesses, those are not covered under Presumptive Taxation Scheme under Section 44AD:
+Which businesses are not eligible for Presumptive Taxation Scheme under Section 44AD?

 - Any business under section 44AE that involves the renting, hiring or plying of goods carriages.

 - Any business related to agencies.

 - Any business whose total turnover or gross receipts exceeds Rs.
 2 Crore.

 - A person carrying on profession as referred in Section 44AA(1).

 - A person who is earning income in the nature of commission or brokerage.

 - Insurance agents who are earning income in the nature of commission.